-Join Justin Reznick for an in-depth discussion in this video Making a miniature city using a tilt-shift lens, part of Photography with a Tilt-Shift Lens.
+Join Justin Reznick for an in-depth discussion in this video Making a miniature city using a tilt-shift lens, part of Exploring Photography: Tilt-Shift Lens.

 - We are on the 71st floor of the Aon center in downtown Chicago overlooking an incredible city, 360 degrees.
 And this really inspires me to get the tilt-shift lens on and basically create what's called the miniature look.
 So I'm really excited to share with you today how we do that.
 So, we have the 90mm Canon Tilt-Shift Lens attached to the camera.
 I'm in vertical, or portrait orientation, and what I really want to do is just kind of get the height going.

 And, we're going to be tilting.
 And, in order to tilt, the first thing we have to is make sure that we're tilting in the direction that our camera, the portrait orientation, so we're going to be tilting up and down.
 So, if you need to rotate the camera, for example, if it was in this position, this is a tilt right or left.
 So, make sure you're aware to twist it so that you're going up and down.
 Now, remember, the tilt function, usually we have a locking mechanism just like the shift.
 So what we're going to do is we're going to unlock that mechanism, turn it to the right, and then we're able to tilt up and tilt down, okay?
 So, tilt up and tilt down.

 Now, our goal is to get as much of the frame out of focus as possible.
 And, typically what you do is you tilt away from your subject.
 So since my subject is down, I typically will tilt up.
 So, let's get this set up by turning the camera on.
 And, our aperture is very important here.
 Because we're going for as limited portion of the frame in focus as possible, we're going to shoot this wide open at f/2.8.
 So, very important that we're f/2.8.
 And, what we're going to do is manual focus.